AMRI-Lab/AutoQSM/README.md

 code: It contains the source codes for training and testing.

-test_data: It provides three test data.

-logs/last.h5: A file that contains the weights of the trained model

-model/MoDL_QSM.py : This file contains the functions to create the model-based convolutional neural network proposed in our paper
+model/vnet/model_final_1.hdf5: Weights of AutoQSM

 ###Usage
 ##Test
-You can run code/test.py directly to test the network performance on the provided data.
+You can run code/test.py to test the network performance on the provided data.
 The results will be in the 'results' directory
 For test on your own data.
 You can use "data_predict" function as shown in test_demo.py files

 ##train
 If you want to train AutoQSM by yourself. code/train.py can be used as a reference.